QD25565/mcp-ai-foundation/docs/notebook.md

 - Full content and summary
 - Author and creation time
 - Tags (from native array)
-- Entities and edges
+- Entities only (no edges shown)
-- PageRank score
-- Vector status
+- Creation timestamp

 ### vault_store / vault_retrieve
 Encrypted storage for sensitive information.